Kowasaki/ForesAI/README.md

 This is a very early work in progress but I am looking for feedback as I want to library to be useful for others as well.
 Feel free to open an issue or make a pull request as you see fit--I am looking for additional contributors as I continue to build upon the library.

 # Notice
 These APIs assume you have prepared a pre-trained model.
-For my TensorFlow models, all training/evaluation is done via the TensorFlow Object Detection API.
+For my TensorFlow models, all training/evaluation is done via the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 I will provide the scripts I used for my own training under "training" in the very near future, but YMMV as much of it depends on your own system configurations.

-The "tf_object_detection" module contains code that comes directly from [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
-I will be focused on removing the dependencies on the API for inference bit by bit as I continue to improve upon the efficiency of library
+Currently, ForesAI works with following deep learning models:
+- TensorFlow models that are trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)

+- [Movidius NCS](https://github.com/movidius/ncsdk/) compiled models for object detection.

+I would like to support other libraries as well so let me know if you want to help in this endeaver!

 # Requirements
 ## Must haves:
-- Python 3
+- Python 3 (Python 2 might still work, but is untested)
     - Following packages:
         - numpy
         - psutil